 Many states include the sale of a controlling interest of common stock in the definition of a change in control requiring approval, but their thresholds for determining a change in control vary widely.
 The standards of the Arizona State Board for Private Postsecondary Education provide that an institution that is owned by a publicly traded company whose control is vested in the voting members of the board of directors, such as Grand Canyon Education, undergoes a change in control if 50% or more of the voting members of the board of directors change within a 12-month period or the chief executive officer of the corporation changes.
-A change in control under the definition of one of the other state agencies that regulate us might require us to obtain approval of a change in control in order to maintain our authorization to operate in that state, and in some cases such states could require us to obtain advance approval of the change in control.
-If we were to undergo a change in control under the standards of the Arizona State Board of Private Postsecondary Education at any time in the future, we would be required to file an application with the Arizona State Board for Private Postsecondary Education in order to obtain approval for such change in control.
-We cannot predict whether the Arizona State Board for Private Postsecondary Education would impose any limitations or conditions on us, or identify any compliance issues related to us in the context of the change in control process, that could result in our loss of authorization in Arizona.
-Any such loss would result in our loss of eligibility to participate in the Title IV programs which would cause a significant decline in our student enrollment.
+A change in control under the definition of one of the other state agencies that regulate us might require us to obtain approval of a change in control.
+If we were to undergo a change in control under the standards of the Arizona State Board for Private Postsecondary Education in order to obtain approval of file an application with the Arizona State Board for Private Postsecondary Education in order to obtain approval of such change in control.
+We cannot predict whether the Arizona State Board for Private Postsecondary Education in order to obtain approval for such change in control.
+We cannot predict whether the Arizona State Board for Private Postsecondary Education in order to obtain approval for such change in control.
+We cannot predict whether the Arizona State Board for Private Postsecondary Education in order to obtain approval for such change in control.
+We cannot predict whether the Arizona State Board for Private Postsecondary Education in order to soft an approval of a such change in control predict whether the Arizona State Board for Private Postsecondary Education in order to obtain approval of a such change in control.
+We cannot predict whether the Arizona State Board for Private Postsecondary Education in order to obtain approval of a such change in control predict whether the Arizona State Board for Private Postsecondary Education in order to obtain approval or conditi